hibernate/hibernate-search/integrationtest/performance2/readme.md

 ## Description

-Performance tests are disabled by default, they are not part of normal build.

 Test can be run in two modes, standalone via `TestRunnerStandalone` or in container via `TestRunnerArquillain`.

 Test is controled by class `TestScenario` or more precisely by one of its subclass,